eddiedellz/sms_notification/README.md

 ## Installation

 The module can be installed into a existing Klipper installation with an install script.
+SSH in and:

     cd ~
     git clone https://github.com/eddiedellz/sms_notification.git